tishamentnech/ncsu_apprentice_tutorial/instructors_notes.md

 title: Instructors' Notes

 setup:
-  - title: Name of the task
+  - title: Be ready for things to be difficult
     description: |
       Provide a brief description of the task.
-  - title: Name of another task
+  - title: Be ready to make mistakes
     description: |
       Provide a brief description of this task.
-  - title: Oh.
-You need a little dummy text for your mockup?
-How quaint.
+  - title: Be really ready to understand it is okay.
     description: |
       Chicharrones quinoa brooklyn, **_subway tile_** pug la croix activated charcoal organic meditation craft beer raclette celiac.
 Flannel austin craft beer